Skip to content

 11. Paradiso

 Paradiso is a restaurant that is paving the way for plant-based eating.
 This vegetation restaurant will blow you away with flavour and taste.
-This is a restaurant for all dietary needs and food tastes, Paradsico really breaks down the stigma around vegetarian and vegan food.
-Many people still have this mindset of “if there isn’t meat in it its not a meal”.
+This restaurant is for all dietary needs and food tastes; Paradsico breaks down the stigma around vegetarian and vegan food.
+Many people still have this mindset of “if there isn’t meat in it, it’s not a meal”.
 Whether you are vegan, vegetarian or a meat eater, you are guaranteed to enjoy the incredible food Paradiso has to offer.

-The menu at Paradiso is €65 per person for a 6 course meal.
-If you give notice in advance of any dietary needs such as gluten allergies, the menu can be adapted for you.
-This is just one simple way Paradiso shows their care and respect to all who enter through their door.
-The staff here are also very attentive and friendly making the experience a very enjoyable one.
-This is certainly a must try when you eat in Cork.
+The menu at Paradiso is €65 per person for a 6-course meal.
+If you give notice in advance of any dietary needs, such as gluten allergies, the menu can be adapted for you.
+This is just a straightforward way for Paradiso to show their care and respect to all who enter through their door.
+The staff here are also very attentive and friendly, making the experience enjoyable.
+This is undoubtedly a must-try when you eat in Cork.

 Location: 16 Lancaster Quay, Mardyke